Academic Catalog & Student Handbook

 Restorative Works Magazine

-Restorative Works — the IIRP's annual magazine — shows how our students, alumni, faculty and partners have become catalysts for the kind of change we need now.
-They are helping adults and children in diverse communities stand together, discover their power and create positive change.
+Restorative Works — the IIRP's annual magazine — shows how our students, alumni, faculty and partners are catalysts for the kind of change we need now.
+By strengthening relationships and community, they are helping people across cultures stand together, discover their power and create positive change.
 We hope their stories will inspire you and give you hope for the future.

 In this issue:

 - A Vision for the Future

 - New Thesis Option Expands Our Research Capacity

 - Alumni and Students Make a Global Impact

 - Ongoing Higher Education Learning Collaborative Inspires Innovation

 - 2021 Scholarship Recipients